Bipolar Disorder Working Group Leadership

 Our Motivation

-Bipolar disorder, also known as manic depressive illness, is a mental health condition that affects mood, energy levels, activity, and concentration or focus.
+Bipolar disorder is a mental health condition that affects mood, energy levels, activity, and concentration or focus.
 The main symptoms of bipolar disorder are episodes of extreme highs, called mania, and lows (depression).
-These highs and lows are different from the ups and downs we all experience: they are extreme, can last for several weeks, causing significant distress and interfering with daily life.
+These highs and lows are different from the ups and downs we all experience.
+They are often acute and can last for several weeks, causing significant distress and interfering with daily life.
 Episodes of illness can occur occasionally and at irregular intervals or be long-lasting.
 In many cases, bipolar disorder requires lifetime treatment, even when symptoms are not present.

 Get Involved!